 Rovers will discover how beautiful these lands were before construction transformed them forever.

 The canoe trip upriver from Rush Landing is a perfect way to enjoy the scenic beauty of this area.
 The 7-mile stretch has tall bluffs and a gentle river current, making it easy for beginners and experienced paddlers!
-If you want more adventure, though, there’s also an option 23-mile run through Lower Buffalo Wilderness, where one might encounter some larger Class I & II rapids on their journey towards lower Boxley Valley historic district, which preserves structures dating back 1870’s – 1930′.
+If you want more adventure, though, there’s also an option 23-mile run through Lower Buffalo Wilderness, where one might encounter some larger Class I & II rapids on their journey towards the lower Boxley Valley historic district, which preserves structures dating back 1870’s – 1930′.

 The Ponca Wilderness is a great place to run if you want some secluded trails.
 The Buffalo River offers 10 miles of Class II rapids with gorgeous views along the way, and there’s also an overlook at Hemmed-in Hollow Falls that makes it worth your time!